antronerds/r2-training-courses/docs/RNA_seq_data_analysis_-_Using_Rheumatoid_Arthritis_data.md

  A first look at gene expression with the R2 platform
  ===============================
  *Data used:*
- * Disease Rheumatoid arthritis (MTX) monotherapy - Okuzono - 336 - deseq2_vst - gpl17303
+ * Disease Rheumatoid arthritis subset (drugs) - Okuzono - 75 - deseq2 - gpl17303
- * 336 samples of T cells in each developmental stages in healthy volunteers and patients with rheumatoid arthritis
+ * 75 blood and synovial T cell samples of RA patients with rheumatoid arthritis

  *Techniques used:*
  * RNA Seq

+ *References*
+ * Paper: [Multi-dimensional analysis identified rheumatoid arthritis-driving pathway in human T cell](https://ard.bmj.com/content/78/10/1346.long)

  *Analyses used*
  * One Gene View

- *References*
- * Paper: [Multi-dimensional analysis identified rheumatoid arthritis-driving pathway in human T cell](https://ard.bmj.com/content/78/10/1346.long)

 ---
  Let's take a first glance at the platform.
 Click on the following button to go to R2: